Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle

-For $(s,t)$-mincuts in directed graphs, the existing Sensitivity Oracles are only for unweighted graphs and completely based on DAG ${\mathcal D}_{PQ}(G)$ \cite{DBLP:journals/mp/PicardQ80}, which dates back to 1982.
-Firstly, there is an ${\mathcal O}(m)$ space Sensitivity Oracle given by Picard and Queyranne \cite{DBLP:journals/mp/PicardQ80}.
-After the failure/insertion of an edge, the oracle takes ${\mathcal O}(1)$ and ${\mathcal O}(m)$ query time in the worst case for reporting the capacity and the corresponding $(s,t)$-mincut respectively.
-Assuming the edge of the query exists in the graph, there exists an ${\mathcal O}(n)$ space data structure \cite{10.1145/3623271}.
+For $(s,t)$-mincuts in directed graphs, the existing sensitivity oracles are only for unweighted graphs and completely based on DAG ${\mathcal D}_{PQ}(G)$ \cite{DBLP:journals/mp/PicardQ80}, which dates back to 1982.
+Firstly, there is an ${\mathcal O}(m)$ space sensitivity oracle given in \cite{DBLP:journals/mp/PicardQ80}.
+After the failure/insertion of an edge, the oracle takes ${\mathcal O}(1)$ time for reporting the capacity and ${\mathcal O}(m)$ time for reporting the corresponding $(s,t)$-mincut.
+Assuming the edge of the query exists in the graph, an ${\mathcal O}(n)$ space data structure can be designed \cite{baswana2023minimum+}.
 This data structure can report the capacity of $(s,t)$-mincut in ${\mathcal O}(1)$ time and an $(s,t)$-mincut $C$ in ${\mathcal O}(|C|)$ time after the failure/insertion of an edge.
-Picard and Queyranne \cite{DBLP:journals/mp/PicardQ80} also showed that, in various problems related to sensitivity analysis, it is equally important to efficiently report a compact structure that stores and characterizes \textit{all} $(s,t)$-mincuts after the failure of any edge $e$.
+For various problems related to sensitivity analysis, it is also important to efficiently report a compact structure that stores and characterizes \textit{all} $(s,t)$-mincuts after the failure of any edge, as shown in \cite{DBLP:journals/mp/PicardQ80}.
 For unweighted graphs, DAG ${\mathcal D}_{PQ}$ for the resulting graph can be reported in ${\mathcal O}(m)$ time \cite{DBLP:journals/mp/PicardQ80}.
-All these results crucially exploit the property that, in unweighted graphs, a mincut for a vital edge is also an $(s,t)$-mincut.
-Unfortunately, for weighted graphs, this property no longer holds.
-Hence, the following question arises.
+All these results crucially exploit the property that, in unweighted graphs, a mincut for a vital edge is also an $(s,t)$-mincut; hence, every contributing edge is also vital.
+However, for weighted graphs, this property no longer holds.
+In fact, nonvital edges may contribute to all mincuts for a vital edge (e.g., all mincuts $\{A,B,C,D\}$ for edge $(v_1,v_4)$ in Figure \ref{fig : each mincut has a nonvital edge}).
+So, the following question arises.

-\begin{question} For any directed weighted graph on $n$ vertices, does there exist \begin{enumerate} \item an ${\mathcal O}(n)$ space data structure that can report the capacity of $(s,t)$-mincut in ${\mathcal O}(1)$ time, \item a compact data structure that can report an $(s,t)$-mincut $C$ in ${\mathcal O}(|C|)$ time, and \item a compact data structure that can report DAG ${\mathcal D}_{PQ}$ for the resulting graph in ${\mathcal O}(m)$ time \end{enumerate} after increasing/decreasing the capacity of any given edge? \end{question}
+\begin{question} For directed weighted graph $G$, does there exist \begin{enumerate} \item an ${\mathcal O}(n)$ space data structure that can report the capacity of $(s,t)$-mincut in ${\mathcal O}(1)$ time, \item a compact data structure that can report an $(s,t)$-mincut $C$ in ${\mathcal O}(|C|)$ time, and \item a compact data structure that can report DAG ${\mathcal D}_{PQ}$ in ${\mathcal O}(m)$ time \end{enumerate} for the resulting graph after increasing/decreasing the capacity of any given edge? \end{question}